Discover French Polynesia : The pearl of Tahiti

 Buying guide and official classification

 The Tahitian cultured pearl, formerly known as the "black pearl", is one of the rare organic gems on a par with coral and ivory.
-The official name "Tahiti Cultured Pearl" is reserved for pearls grafted from the Pinctada margaritifera (variety cumingui) or "black-lipped oyster", cultivated in French Polynesia.
+The official designation "Tahiti Cultured Pearl" is reserved for pearls grafted from the Pinctada margaritifera (variety cumingui) or "black-lipped oyster", cultivated in French Polynesia.
 You can admire this culture at the Musée de la Perle Robert Wan in Papeete, the Champon pearl farm in Taha'a and Vairua Perles in Raiatea, among others.

 The official classification of Tahitian cultured pearls determines the price of a pearl according to 3 criteria: size, shape and surface quality.
 Certain rare hues also add value, as does the assortment of several pearls of the same color (for earrings or a necklace).